ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/03-implementing-binary-trees.md

 inclined toward using a parent pointer, consider if there is a more efficient implementation possible.

+#### Binary trees

+Our final datatype for binary trees is in fact very similar to the linked lists that we introduced in @sec:stacks-implemented-as-linked-lists -- we need a reference to the root node and the total size of the tree:

+    datatype BinaryTree:
+        root: BinaryNode = null
+        size: Int = 0

 ### Differentiating between internal nodes and leaves

 An important decision in the design of a pointer-based node